 Janka Hardness: 900

-With its moderate hardness, eastern red cedar is easy to work with both hand and machine tools.
-It has good nailing and gluing properties, but it splits easily.
+With its moderate hardness, eastern red cedar is easy to work using both hand and machine tools.
+It has good nailing and gluing properties, but it does split easily.